reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 <%= post.content.html_safe %>
 ```

+(Don't forget to save your files.)

-You'll notice that instead of calling the author model directly we're using the
-method we just created instead.
-Let's run our entire test suite now to check
-that everything is now okay.
+You'll notice that instead of calling the author model directly we're using the method we just created instead.
+Let's run our entire test suite now to check that everything is now okay.

 ### Cleaning up

 Our tests all pass and we've implemented a new feature.
-It's time to commit our
+It's time to commit our code again.
-code again.

 ```sh
 git add .